MohamedKari/blog.mkari.de/content/posts/remote-docker-for-ml.md

 ---

 # The problem of developing ML models on a MacBook
 In a recent blog post, I have argued why I think it is a good idea to develop ML models inside Docker containers.
-In short: reproducability.
+In short: reproducibility.
 However, if you don't have access to a CUDA-enabled GPU, developing or even only replicating state-of-the-art deep-learning research can be close to impossible, Docker or not.
 All ML researchers and engineers working on a MacBook have probably been exposed to this complication.

 # Using cloud VMs with GPUs
 ## Overview
 Luckily, in times of compute clouds, getting access to a GPU, or even a machine with multiple GPUs or even 100 nodes with 8 GPUs each, is easy (as long as your budget is sufficient).
 For example, NVIDIA's Tesla T4 GPU - as of writing this post one of NVIDIA's latest GPU architectures - is available in AWS' _g4dn.xlarge_ instance for an on-demand price of about 0.50 €/h.

 If you are indeed implementing your deep-learning models with a _"Docker-first approach"_, the cool thing is that you don't care where your containers get executed (as long as a GPU is available from inside the container and maybe as long as your file system mounts make sense; more on the file system later).
-And we can exploit this to use the beauty of Docker, allowing us to run any `docker-compose` or `docker` CLI command on a remote docker host without modifying it, but simply by adding an `.env` file resp. setting some environment variables, thus creating a seamless usage experience.
+And we can exploit this to use the beauty of Docker, allowing us to run any `docker-compose` or `docker` CLI command on a remote docker host without modifying it, but simply by adding a `.env` file resp. setting some environment variables, thus creating a seamless usage experience.

 I will use AWS EC2 as an example, even though GCP and Azure have comparable offerings and it seems that some ML-specific cloud vendors such as [Paperspace also support custom containers](https://docs.paperspace.com/gradient/notebooks/notebook-containers/building-a-custom-container).
 Azure seems to be a worse deal than AWS considering that you only get a Tesla K80 for the same price (as of writing this with a promoted NC6 instance).
 However, it has to be noted that AWS's _p2.xlarge_ comprising a single K80 is also a very bad bargain, considering it costs twice as much as the _g4dn.xlarge_ for a GPU half as fast.
 GCP might be especially interesting due to their TPU offerings, though I haven't tried it out yet for this purpose.

-I'm also assuming a unix-like local OS.
+I'm also assuming a Unix-like local OS.

 ## Creating an EC2 instance
-To create an EC2 instance and the related items of the tech stack (such as IAM and networking), we could use the AWS console, the AWS CLI, the AWS CLI with CloudFormation, a Terraform template, ... - or we coud use `docker-machine`. `docker-machine` is a tool also by the Docker developers that allows managing remote Docker hosts.
+To create an EC2 instance and the related items of the tech stack (such as IAM and networking), we could use the AWS console, the AWS CLI, the AWS CLI with CloudFormation, a Terraform template, ... - or we could use `docker-machine`. `docker-machine` is a tool also by the Docker developers that allows managing remote Docker hosts.

-On MacOS, docker-machine can be installed with brew 😍: `brew install docker-machine`.
+On macOS, docker-machine can be installed with brew 😍: `brew install docker-machine`.

 Assuming you have your [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) in the `~/.aws/` folder or in the standard AWS environment variables, we can create a new EC2 instance in the account's default VPC network using: